stolostron/rhacm-docs/about/components.md

 # Services and components

-See information about services that are installed and enabled by default, as well as whether they can be disabled in the environment for this {{site.data.keyword.cloud_pak}}.
+See information about services that are installed and enabled by default, as well as whether they can be disabled.
 {:shortdesc}

 |Service|Description|Required|